wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 agent_certificate_path
 ^^^^^^^^^^^^^^^^^^^^^^

-Required when agent verification is enabled in manager.
+Required when agent verification is enabled in the manager.

 +--------------------+---------------------------------------------+
 | **Default value**  | NULL                                        |